egeakman/mjpeg-streamer/README.md

 ## Overview

-The mjpeg-streamer package provides a simple and efficient way to stream MJPEG video from OpenCV-compatible sources over HTTP.
+The mjpeg-streamer package provides a simple, flexible and efficient way to stream MJPEG video from OpenCV-compatible sources over HTTP.
 It provides a flexible interface that allows users to specify the video source and configure various parameters such as image size, quality, and FPS.

 ## Installation